apollographql/apollo/docs/source/fundamentals/platform.md

 ---
 title: The Apollo platform
-description: How Apollo helps you run GraphQL in production with confidence
+description: How Apollo helps you go from zero to production with GraphQL
 ---

 The Apollo GraphQL data platform simplifies the data-layer within organizations, helps teams work more effortlessly with data from a variety of sources, and allows products to evolve faster.